Huuums/vscode-folder-templates/README.md

 You can either create a `.fttemplates` folder in your project root and save all templates you want to access in this project there or use the global `.fttemplates` folder that exists in the directory of this extension.
 (Use the `Open Global Folder Templates Directory` command in the command palette to get there quickly)

-Create a folder and put in the placeholders wherever you need them.
+Create a folder with files and folders inside it and put in the placeholders wherever you need them.
 That's it.
 You created your template.
-It works out of the box but if you need some special settings for a template you can specify a `.ftsettings.json` file.
+It works out of the box but if you need some special settings for a template you can create a `.ftsettings.json` file inside your template folder.

+See more in the [examples](https://github.com/Huuums/vscode-folder-templates/tree/master/examples)

 ### Available .ftsettings.json Properties